 · Will you put these things in writing?

-· Failed furnace parts, if you find that your heating system doesn’t turn on reliably it’s often because small parts in the furnace fail.
+· Failed furnace parts.
+If you find that your heating system doesn’t turn on reliably it’s often because small parts in the furnace fail.
 But why do they fail?
-Testing indicates poor equipment sizing results in equipment running beyond the limits and specifications of the manufacture and that leads to early failure, often when you need it the most.
+Testing indicates poor equipment sizing results in equipment running beyond the limits and specifications of the manufacturer and that leads to early failure, often when you need it the most.

 How are the systems we design and install different from everyone else’s?·

-We do ACCA manual J & D on all of our instillations.
+We do ACCA Manual J & D on all of our installations.
 Room by room heating and cooling load calculations mean that we make sure that your house has even and controlled temperatures.

 Who are our clients?

-· Home owners living in Grass Valley, Nevada City, Pen Valley, Cedar Ridge, and Auburn who demand that there heating and cooling systems perform.
+· Homeowners living in Grass Valley, Nevada City, Penn Valley, Cedar Ridge, and Auburn who demand that their heating and cooling systems perform.

-· Pacific Gas and Electric Company has higher our firm as a field mentor to train some of the largest HVAC companies in the state of California on quality instillation techniques and outcomes.
-We are also contracted to teach at northern California’s premier energy training centers where companies and individual’s go to learn about cutting edge techniques for heating and cooling systems.
+· Pacific Gas and Electric Company has hired our firm as a field mentor to train some of the largest HVAC companies in the state of California on quality installation techniques and outcomes.
+We are also contracted to teach at Northern California’s premier energy training centers, where companies and individuals go to learn about cutting edge techniques for heating and cooling systems.

 · Third Party Quality assurance contractors who are hired to verify the performance of systems being rebated.